dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Runtime-Tables.md

 8. *Status* - status of this silo, as set by cluster management protocol.
 Any of the type [`Orleans.Runtime.SiloStatus`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Runtime/SiloStatus.cs)
 9. *ProxyPort* - silo to clients TCP port
 10. *Primary* - whether this silo is primary or not.
 Deprecated.
-11. *RoleName* - If running is Azure - the name of this role.
+11. *RoleName* - If running in Azure - the name of this role.
 If running on premises, the name of the executing assembly.
-12. *InstanceName* - If running is Azure - the name of this role instance.
+12. *InstanceName* - If running in Azure - the name of this role instance.
 If running on premises, the silo name that the silo host gave it.
-13. *UpdateZone* - Azure update zone, if running is Azure.
+13. *UpdateZone* - Azure update zone, if running in Azure.
-14. *FaultZone* - Azure fault zone, if running is Azure.
+14. *FaultZone* - Azure fault zone, if running in Azure.
 15. *SuspectingSilos* - the list of silos that suspect this silo.
 Managed by cluster management protocol.
 16. *SuspectingTimes* - the list of times when this silo was suspected.
 Managed by cluster management protocol.
 17. *StartTime* - the time when this silo was started.
-18. *IAmAliveTime* - the last time this silo reoprted that it is alive.
+18. *IAmAliveTime* - the last time this silo reported that it is alive.
 Used for diagnostics and troubleshooting only.

 There is also a special row in this table, called membership version row, with the following columns: